 At your first appointment, we will interview you to obtain your medical history and perform a neurological examination.

 The neurological examination may involve testing your motor and sensory skills, including checking your strength, coordination, and balance.
 We may also check your hearing, speech, vision, and memory.

 As part of our evaluation, we may request one or more of the following tests.
-Some of these links go to the Dartmouth-Hitchcock Healthwise® Health Encyclopedia.
+Some of these links go to our Healthwise® Health Encyclopedia.

 - CT (computed tomography) scan: A test that uses X-rays to make detailed pictures of structures inside of the body

 - Electromyography (EMG): An electrical study of nerves and muscle

 - Inpatient video monitoring: Testing that allows us to monitor and observe epileptic seizures.
 To learn more about this procedure, refer to Epilepsy Tests on the Epilepsy Center website

 - Magnetic resonance angiography (MRA): A type of MRI that uses a magnetic field and pulses of radio energy to provide pictures of blood vessels inside the body